academe/Omnipay-Wirecard/README.md

 ## Extended ItemBag Items

-This driver will accept standard OmniPay items in the ItemBag.
+This driver will accept standard Omnipay items in the ItemBag.
 When these are supplied, some fields sent to the gateway will be defaulted:

 * `articleNumber` will be the sequential order of the item, starting at 1 for the first item.